reefgenomics/CBASSED50/README.md

 ### Input file format

-An example can be downloaded here: ADD LINK to file
+An example can be downloaded here: ADD LINK to file; these are not real reef locations and coral species :)

 To use the the demo, user has to provide an input file in the form of XLSX Microsoft Excel; the following columns are mandatory:
 - Date: format YYYYMMDD